ermohit400/fa/README.md

-# Financial Advisor
+# FA

-This project is custom made platform which enables financial advising for funds
+This project is custom made platform

 ## Getting Started